Market Update - 10 Oct 2018

 10 Oct 2018 14:41

 Welcome back to another Australian crypto market update.
 There has been plenty of positive news local and abroad to make up for the lack of price movement this week.

 In markets we saw more low volatility in Bitcoin, trading within a 3% range for yet another week.
 BCH kept most of its recent gains, dropping 1% this week.
 XRP fell 15% since last Monday as investors likely took profits from its meteoric rise a couple of weeks back.

 This week’s headlines:

-* The Winklevoss crypto exchange Gemini has secured an insurance policy for its storage of digital assets by an insurer syndicate led by Aon.
-This follows Lloyd’s of London entering the crypto insurance space.
+- The Winklevoss crypto exchange Gemini has secured an insurance policy for its storage of digital assets by an insurer syndicate led by Aon.
+This follows a large underwriter entering the crypto insurance space.
 Crypto insurance has been very sought after by high net worth and institutional clients here in Australia and offshore.
 It’s great to see more insurers getting familiar with the industry.

 Marcus Ochmann – Head of OTC Trading